TedHusted/awake/awake.md/awake.md

 A swarm of dark objects appear over the horizon.
 Pin points fan out into a grid pattern.
 Streams of black smudges streak into the ground, here and there, disappearing from sight.

 Beneath ground, the minuscule objects flow into the Elysium ventilation system.
 Some join together to create air-tight barriers in the ducts.
 Others continue on, streaming into the outpost.
 Once inside, the objects swirl like miniature tornados.
 The swirls transform into battle bots.

+The bots are 50 cm taller than the greys, and come in various colors, like bronze, black, gold, and silver.
+On the top, they have a rotating dome, which almost scrapes the hallway ceiling.
+They have a single telescope for seeing and two arms.

+One arm is the barrel of an energy weapon.
+The other arm telescopes.
+When extended, it has a suction cup at the end, which they use as a hand.
+The bots travel on treads, hidden by an armored skirt.

 Klaxons sound.
 Bulkhead doors slam shut, separating the invaders.
 Some of the battle bots transform rifle appendages into torches.
 They go to work on the doors.